PozaTR/prueba_meteologica/README.md

 It is a web app made with React to show information about power and temperature.
 You have two different pages: Live stream and summary by minute.

-First page (live stream) where you have two sections:
+### First page: Live stream
 - First section:  you can watch information about power and temperature in a line chart which update each five second.
+There only can be shown last twelve values received to improve user experience but that value can be handle in future development.
 - Second section: show the last information you have received.

 ![Live stream mobile](https://raw.github.com/PozaTR/prueba_meteologica/readme/assets/live-stream-mobile.png?raw=true "Live stream mobile")

 ![Live stream desktop](https://raw.github.com/PozaTR/prueba_meteologica/readme/assets/live-stream-desktop.png?raw=true "Live stream desktop")

-Second page (summary by minute) where you only have one section:
+### Second page: summary by minute
-- In that section you can watch the average minute information in a bar chart.
+- In that section you can see the average information by minute in a bar chart.
+In this case the limit is set to eigth values to improve ux.

 ![summary by minute-mobile](https://raw.github.com/PozaTR/prueba_meteologica/readme/assets/summary-by-minute-mobile.png?raw=true "summary by minute mobile")